 No microcontrollers needed here!
-I was playing around with some 7490 decade counters and ended up building a digital clock.
+I was playing with some 7490 decade counters and decided to build a digital clock.

 The first trick was getting an accurate 1 second time base.
 There are a few options here.
 You can divide the 60 Hz AC line frequency (in the US) down to 1 Hz or you can build a crystal oscillator and divide that frequency down with decade counters.

-I decided to take a more hacky approach and took a 1 Hz oscillator circuit out of an analog novelty Mickey Mouse clock I had laying around.
+I wanted to make due with what I had laying around the lab.
+I took a 1 Hz oscillator circuit out of an analog novelty Mickey Mouse clock I had laying around.

 There are a few different ways you can wire these up explained very nicely here.
 With my clock I didn't have to run the outputs through diodes or transistors, each output is ½ Hz, connecting them directly together worked just fine.

 I powered the oscillator off the 5 volt supply by using a current limiting LED across its power input.
-This had an unexpected "feature" that caused the LED to blink off every second!
+This had an unexpected "feature" that caused the LED to blink off every second... sure I'll take it.

 The tens of seconds are displayed by 3 LEDs in binary.
 The 7 segment displays are driven by four 4511 BCD-to-7 segment decoders.
 I needed thirty-three 100 Ohm resistors in total for all the displays and LEDs.